2026 Annual Celebration | Sept 17

 We are excited to feature another world leader in women’s rights and education on our stage.
 This year’s featured speaker is Shabana Basij-Rasikh, co-founder of the School of Leadership, Afghanistan (SOLA).
 Raised in Kabul during the Taliban’s first regime, Shabana has dedicated her entire adult life to educating Afghan girls.

-We will announce more details about the event later this spring.
-You can reserve your seat now by purchasing tickets.
-For those who can, we offer Ally, Advocate, and Host level tickets to help us subsidize tickets for others and present other Women’s Fund programming.
+Additional event details will be shared later this spring.
+In the meantime, we invite you to reserve your seat.
+For those who are able, Ally, Advocate, and Host level tickets help subsidize access for others and support Women’s Fund programming.

 Schedule for the Evening